edamametechnologies/edamame_posture_cli/INSTALL.md

 - The installer inspects architecture and GLIBC (`getconf GNU_LIBC_VERSION`) to select the correct artifact:
   - `x86_64-unknown-linux-gnu` (default) vs `x86_64-unknown-linux-musl` when GLIBC < 2.29 or running on Alpine.
   - `aarch64`, `armv7`, and `i686` variants are also supported.
-- Debug builds pull versioned assets (`edamame_posture-<version>-<triple>-debug`), otherwise the installer uses the “latest release” redirect first and falls back to a pinned version.
+- Debug builds pull versioned assets (`edamame_posture-<version>-<triple>-debug`), otherwise the installer uses the "latest release" redirect first and falls back to a pinned version.

+#### Binary Version/SHA Verification
+- **Pre-installation SHA check** (new optimization):
+  - Before any download, the installer fetches the expected SHA256 digest from GitHub releases API
-- If the destination binary already exists (e.g., `/usr/local/bin/edamame_posture` or `$HOME/edamame_posture.exe`):
+  - Computes SHA256 of the existing binary (if present)
-  - When **no** credentials are provided, the installer reuses the existing file.
-  - When `--user/--domain/--pin` **are** supplied, the installer stops any running `edamame_posture` processes, removes the existing binary, and downloads a fresh copy before continuing.
+  - If SHAs match → **reuses existing binary**, skips download entirely
+  - If SHAs differ or binary doesn't exist → proceeds with download
+- **Post-download SHA verification**:
+  - After downloading, verifies the downloaded binary against the expected SHA
+  - If verification fails → aborts with error
+  - If verification succeeds → compares with existing binary one more time
+  - Only replaces existing binary if they differ
+- This two-stage verification ensures:
+  - No unnecessary downloads (SHA checked before download)
+  - No corrupted binaries (SHA verified after download)
+  - Minimal disk writes (only replace if different)

 - Download resolution order (non-debug builds): latest GitHub release tag → previous release tag → pinned fallback (`v0.9.75`).
 Windows adds one more safety net by retrying Chocolatey if every download attempt fails.
 - Each download path has a hard-coded fallback (`v0.9.75`) to avoid transient release issues.